Dong SEO, et al.

 W-ethylcarbodiimide hydrochloride (EDC) and 0.03 M

-N-hydroxysulfosuccinimide (NHS) in phosphate buffered saline (PBS,
+N-hydroxysulfosuccinimide (NHS) in phosphate buffered saline

-intermediates via carbodismide chemistry.
-Next, the surface of
+ester intermediates via carbodismide chemistry.
+Next, the

 Next, NH2-conjugated miRNAs (probe sequence: